Jun 29, 2012

 Jun 22, 2012

-We Three~ Lighthouse Coffee, Logan Heritage, Beach Street
+Lighthouse Coffee~ Logan Heritage, Beach Street

 Jun 10, 2012

+June 2012.
 A Korean Restaurant we have been go for Korean food especially Jajjangmyeon since 2009.
 The restaurant located at the first floor has two names, Dae Bok Jang and Dae Jang Kem.
 Both own by a same Korean owner and it is inked thru a door between a wall.
 Bae Bok Jang is Korean Chinese Restaurant selling Jajjangmyeon, Jjampong~ while Dae Jang Kem is a Korean BBQ places and Korean cuisine.
 But regardless where we sit, besides BBQ has to be sitting at the table with BBQ grill, any food from their menu can be order and serve.
+Jajjamyeon usually serve with pickle radish, pickle green onion and chunjang only.
+If you go for Korean stew such as Sundubu jigae (Korean soft tofu stew), it is serve with white rice and banchan (side dishes).
+There are up to 8 banchan serve.
+After meal free coffee will be serve as well.
+Price is reasonable too.
+This is one of the reason we why we like to dine in here whenever we are in Desa Sri Hartamas.